Lake George Winter CarnivalCheck it out

 Man’s best friends make some pretty great hiking partners if you ask us!
 Hiking with dogs can be a lot of fun, but it means you’ll need to pack a few extra supplies.
 Just as humans need to stay hydrated when hiking, so do dogs.
 Even if you know that there are streams along the trail, you should always bring water and a drinking container for your furry friend.
 Having some treats and a sandwich bag full of dog food in your pack is also a good idea!
 Don’t forget to be courteous to your fellow hikers, keep your dog on a leash and clean up their droppings as you go.

-Visit our website for list of Adirondack hiking trails in the area.
+Visit our website for a list of Lake George hiking trails.